Reminder: Update to NYS Voting Leave Law

-Last week, we provided an update concerning the new paid sick leave law in New York State, which was enacted as a part of the annual state budget.
-Also included in the annual state budget is an amendment to the New York State Election Law concerning employee voting leave, which employers should be aware of.
+Last spring, we provided an update concerning the new paid sick leave law in New York State, which was enacted as a part of the annual state budget.
+Also included in the annual state budget was an amendment to the New York State Election Law concerning employee voting leave, which employers should be aware of.
 The new voting leave law is effective immediately.

 Under the new law, employers must provide paid time off for voting to employees who do not have “sufficient time outside” of their “scheduled working hours.”
 This is an employer-friendly change, as under the 2019 version of the law, paid time off to vote had to be provided to all employees regardless of whether their work scheduled allowed them to vote before or after work or during an unpaid break.